 The sister narrowed her eyes at the word.
 "If that's how you wish to call yourself, then yes.
-St. Adrian's also happens to hold an underground training facility for 'freaks' such as you."
+St. Adrian's also happens to have one of the best facilities for 'freaks' such as you."

-Alexa did not say anything for a while, and Sister Bennett was relieved that she managed to pique her interest somehow.
+Alexa did not say anything for a while.
+Sister Bennett took this as a sign that she managed to pique her interest somehow.

-Like all men of the cloth, it was Sister Bennett's duty to find special children like Alexa to aid in the Crusades' cause.
+Like all servants of the cloth, it was Sister Bennett's duty to find special children like Alexa to aid in their cause.
 The child of a single mother, Alexa lost her only family to illness when she was twelve.
 Rumors of a strange case in social services reached the sister's ears, and upon discovering her abilities she took the girl under her wing ever since.

-"For acolytes like you it's free, as long as you pass the test.
-Besides," The woman scoffed.
-"It's about time you stopped dabbling with your blood magic and learned the right arts."
+"You will receive a special sponsorship if you pass the test.
+Besides, it's about time you stopped dabbling with your blood magic and learned the right arts."